peter-hunt/hotm-optimizer/README.md

 - To support optimizing a tree over a task that the pet would level up during;
 - To extract even the formulas and mechanics into editable data files, where this could then support rapid mechanics change that Skyblock probably won't have or even optimizing for other tasks like HOTF or other games completely with the change of the mechanics data files.

+### Potential Future Projects

+- Combat/Fishing/Mining/Foraging profit increment versus cost optimizer.

 ## Support for Future Skyblock Changes

 This project is organized so that the mechanics is implemented in the code and the data are all editable in the files under the data folder, so it could be easily updated if Hypixel chooses to change some powder exponents or the stats gain from a node.
 The stats from the items and so on are already manually entered from the config, so they can also be modified easily.

+## The History of PeterHunt's Previous HOTM Optimizer and the Potentials for This.

+It became too long and I had to move it here: [History](./HISTORY.md)

 ## License